corey-noel/melee-fixes/arcade.md

 * Grounded side special leaves a pitfall trap on the ground where used (only hits grounded opponents, buries them)

 #### Badge C
-* Giant punch fully charges in two winds
+* Giant punch fully charges in one wind

 ## Falco
 #### Badge A
-* Hitting with a shine gives Falco his double jump back
+* Hitting with a shine gives Falco an additional double jump
 * Up special does not lead into special fall if it hits

 #### Badge B